EnviroDIY/LearnEnviroDIY/_episodes/03-GitHubUser.md

 > ## Things you should know
 > Your activity on GitHub is public.
 Your content on GitHub is public (but credited to you as the owner/contributor).
 Private repositories (*repos* for short, defined as a storage place) exist, but they are not free.
 Don't let this scare you away from interacting on GitHub, submitting *issues*, or making *commits*.
+As soon as you have a GitHub account you are qualified to help us improve this tutorial!
+Please submit your suggestions to the [LearnEnviroDIY issues on GitHub](https://github.com/EnviroDIY/LearnEnviroDIY/issues).
 {: .discussion}

 - ["Sign Up" for GitHub (create your own user account).](https://github.com/)